 Sec.
-149. Restrictions on signs and billboards adjacent to turn-pikes.-In order to better safeguard the interests and investments of the state and its people in the state turnpike system, to afford a greater measure of protection to the users of the turnpike by elimination of dangerous hazards, to best maintain the turnpikes for the welfare of society and to prevent the unrestricted use of signs and advertising structures and devices immediately adjacent to them, no person shall erect or maintain within 500 feet of the nearest right-of-way boundary line of any state turnpike any advertising sign or advertising structures or devices of any kind intended for display to the traffic thereon.
+149. Restrictions on signs and billboards adjacent to turnpikes.-In order to better safeguard the interests and investments of the state and its people in the state turnpike system, to afford a greater measure of protection to the users of the turnpike by elimination of dangerous hazards, to best maintain the turnpikes for the welfare of society and to prevent the unrestricted use of signs and advertising structures and devices immediately adjacent to them, no person shall erect or maintain within 500 feet of the nearest right-of-way boundary line of any state turnpike any advertising sign or advertising structures or devices of any kind intended for display to the traffic thereon.
 As used in this section "advertising sign or advertising structure or device" shall be deemed to mean any advertising structure, sign, picture, word or device for the advertisement thereon or thereby of any commodity, service or thing.
-The provisions of this section shall not apply to outdoor advertising structures, devices or displays upon the property whereon the goods so advertised are manufactured or sold, or the business or profession so advertised is carried on or practiced, or which advertise the real property upon which the same may be for sale or for rent, provided that such structures shall not exceed 10 in number or a total area of 250 square feet, and provided that such structures, devices or displays shall be within 300 feet of the building wherein the goods advertised are manufactured or sold, or the business or profession advertised is carried on or practiced.
+The provisions of this section shall not apply to outdoor advertising structures, devices or displays upon the property whereon the goods so advertised are manufactured or sold, or the business or profession so advertised is carried on or practiced or which advertise the real property upon which the same may be for sale or for rent, provided that such structures shall not exceed 10 in number or a total area of 250 square feet, and provided that such structures, devices or displays shall be within 300 feet of the building wherein the goods advertised are manufactured or sold, or the business or profession advertised is carried on or practiced.
 Any person violating the provisions of this section shall be guilty of a misdemeanor.
-(1947, c.
-279, 1955, c.
+(1947. c.
+279. 1955, c.
 230.)

-Effect of amendment.-The 1955 amend-play to the traffic thereon" at the end of ment added the words "intended for distinct the first sentence.
+Effect of amendment.-The 1955 amend-play to the traffic thereon" at the end of ment added the words "intended for distribution to the first sentence.

 Sec.
-149-A. Area directional signs.-In order to guide the users of the state turnpike system to the exit leading therefrom to the 16 major recreational areas of the state, there shall be erected and maintained at strategic points on the rights-of-way beside the lanes of traffic approaching the said exits, separate descriptive and directional signs of such design that each sign will be conspicuous and readable when traveling at the maximum lawful speed.
-The state highway commission shall erect and maintain said signs on the state constructed and maintain said signs on the highways constructed by said authority; and said state and authority shall cause the wording of said signs to be sufficiently descriptive of the area to identify it clearly to the traveling public.
+149-A. Area directional signs.-In order to guide the users of the state turnpike system to the exit leading therefrom to the 19 major recreational areas of the state, there shall be erected and maintained at strategic points on the rights-of-way beside the lanes of traffic approaching the said exits, separate descriptive and directional signs of such design that each sign will be conspicuous and readable when traveling at the maximum lawful speed.
+The state highway commission shall erect and maintain said signs on the state constructed and maintained interstate system and the Maine turnpike authority shall erect and maintain said signs on the highways constructed by said authority; and said state and authority shall cause the wording of said signs to be sufficiently descriptive of the area to identify it clearly to the traveling public.
+Nothing in this section shall require the state highway commission to erect signs which are not in accordance with the manual for signing and pavement marking of the national system of interstate and defense highways, this manual having been adopted by the American association of state highway officials and approved by the U. S. department of commerce, bureau of public roads.

-The 16 major recreational areas of the state are:
+The 19 major recreational areas of the state are: